rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: `[4] pages`
 > Note on extent of manifestation: `Folded single sheet; last three pages are blank`

-<a name="5.201.3.5">5.201.3.5</a> If the manifestation has duplicate sequences of paging, as is sometimes the case with manifestations having parallel texts, record both pagings and make an explanatory note on extent of manifestation.
+<a name="5.201.3.5">5.201.3.5</a> If the manifestation has duplicate sequences of paging, as is sometimes the case with manifestations having parallel texts, record both pagings and make an explanatory note on extent of manifestation, see [5.20.8.2](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.8.2).

 > Example:
 > Extent of manifestation: `xii, [1], 35, 35, [1] p.`